Agriculture Education

 OUR APPROACH

 SOFDI has developed a holistic approach which counteracts the above-mentioned problems.
 As a first step toward improving the existing situation, SOFDI gives farmers access to clean water through spring protection (see WATER PROJECTS).
-This also serves as an entry point into the communities.
-The second step is to offer farmers free 5-day intensive practical and theoretical training carried out in the farmers’ communities (schools, churches) so that farmers do not have to travel far.
+This lays the foundation for further interventions.
+The second step is to offer farmers a free 5-day intensive practical and theoretical training carried out in the farmers’ communities (schools, churches) so that farmers do not have to travel far.

 The training covers the following aspects: